arangodb/docs/arangograph/backups.md

 To restore a database from a backup, highlight the desired backup and click the restore icon.

 {% hint 'warning' %}
 All current data will be lost when restoring.
+To make sure that new data that has been inserted after the backup creation is also restored, create a new backup before using the **Restore Backup** feature.

 During restore, the deployment is temporarily not available.
 {% endhint %}